CONIFA African Football Cup

 The CONIFA African Football Cup is an international football tournament organized by CONIFA, an umbrella association for states, minorities, stateless peoples and regions unaffiliated with FIFA.

 History

 Zanzibar 2021 (Canceled)

 In February 2021, CONIFA announced that the 2021 edition of the CONIFA Africa Football Cup would take place in Zanzibar City, Zanzibar and feature 10 teams.
 The tournament was cancelled due to unknown reasons.

 South Africa 2022

 Held in Johannesburg, South Africa the participants were Biafra, Matabeleland, and Yoruba Nation.
 The Matches were Yoruba Nation 1–1 Matabeleland, Matabeleland 1–0 Biafra FF, Biafra FF 1–0 Yoruba Nation, and Matabeleland 0–1 Biafra FF (Final).

 Originally organised as a 4-team event, the tournament was reduced to 3-teams after Pro Arena Sports of South Africa withdrew.

+Kenya 2026

+In January 2026, CONIFA Africa announced plans to organise the "CONIFA Africa Football Jamboree", including a 6-team Men's CONIFA African Football Cup, 3-team Women's CONIFA African Football Cup, 4-team Refugee Tournament, 3-team CONIFA No-Limits Tournament, and youth football exhibition event.
+The event would be held in Nairobi, Kenya in August 2026.
+The list of participants was not confirmed at launch with CONIFA recently announcing a number of new African refugee teams as members.
+The tournament was later delayed to the 19-24 October.